rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

   See/hear    Update KB      Store facts             Think!
 Decide     Do it!
 ```

-> 💡 **Kid-Friendly:** Logic is like the grammar rules for a "language of thinking."
+> 💡 **Mind-Friendly:** Logic is like the grammar rules for a "language of thinking."
 Just like English has rules for making correct sentences, logic has rules for making correct conclusions!

 ---